Up to 60% Off Designer Shoes at the Amazon Summer Sale

-Up to 60% Off Designer Shoes at the Amazon Summer Sale: Huge Savings on See by Chloe, Lucky and Sorel
+Up to 60% Off Designer Shoes at the Amazon Summer Sale: Huge Savings on See by Chloe, Calvin Klein and Sorel

 Summer shoe sale!
-The Amazon Summer Sale, also known as the Big Style Sale, is here (in lieu of Amazon Prime Day), and tons of top footwear brands offering select styles for a fraction of their regular price at this sales event.
+The Amazon Summer Sale, also known as the Big Style Sale, is here and tons of top footwear brands including the best designer shoes offering select styles for deep discounts and a fraction of their regular price at this sales event.

-Adidas, Frye, Schutz, Lucky Brand, Kate Spade, New Balance, Steve Madden, Superga and Aldo are just some of the shoe brands we love that are currently offering deep discounts at the summer sale event.
+Adidas, Frye, Schutz, Sam Edelson, Kate Spade, Steve Madden, Superga and Aldo are just some of the shoe brands we love that are currently offering deep discounts at the summer sale event.
 Whether you're looking for new sneakers or a summer-ready pair of espadrilles, you'll find loads of huge discounts once you start browsing the shoes on offer at the Amazon fashion summer sale.

 Although Amazon Prime Day is postponed indefinitely, their Amazon fashion summer sale includes white hot sales and fashion deals from loads of brands that offer a discount of up to 80% off.
 Kate Spade, Rebecca Minkoff, Levi's, Tumi luggage and Tory Burch are among the retailer brand names that are part of the Amazon Summer Sale.